rafahigueros/maju/README.markdown

 Twitter user name will be used on the tweet button at the end of every post.
 G+, facebook, added, Pinterest and others might be added on future releases.

-To set up the “archives” page, create a new page and assign the “archives” template to it, name the page whatever you like, but “Archives” might be a good choice lol, then go to `Appearance => Theme Options`, and look for “Archives Page”, ad the page of the name you just created and you are done.
+To set up the "archives" page, create a new page and assign the “archives” template to it, name the page whatever you like, but “Archives” might be a good choice lol, then go to `Appearance => Theme Options`, and look for “Archives Page”, ad the page of the name you just created and you are done.

 Use `<pre></pre>` for large code blocks, or use `<code></code>` for bits of code witting your copy.
 NEW!! syntax highlighting via google code prettify, see documentation here